webcss/xcFirebase/README.md

 Reasons
 -------
-The main reason for having a provider is, there should only be one firebase per app, and you don't want to type a connection url all the time.
+The main reason for having a provider is, there should only be one firebase per app, and I don't want to type a connection url all the time.
-Second, to me it's clearer to use at least a provider or even better a service for data handling.
+Second, to me it's clearer to use  a provider (or even better a service) for data handling.

 What's more?
 ------------